jariarkko/arch-model-t/attackchanges.md

 There are, however, significant issues beyond communications security in the Internet.

 To begin with, it is not necessarily clear that one can trust all the endpoints in any protocol interaction, includint the user's own devices.
 Managed or closed ecosystems with multiple layers of hardware and software have made it harder to understand or influence what your devices do.
-Sophisticated hardware attacks can impact computer  {{TinyChip}}.

 The situation is different, but not necessarily better on the side of servers.
 Even for applications that are for user-to-user communication, a typical pattern of communications is almost always via a third party that has at least as much information as the other parties have.
 For instance, these third parties are typically endpoints for any transport layer security connections, and able to see much communications or other messaging in cleartext.
 There are some exceptions, of course, e.g., messaging applications with end-to-end confidentiality protection.